-Intro duction Purpo ose of the Honors in the Major Project Eligib ility Hono rs in the Major for Double Majors and Dual Degrees2 Турез s of Honors in the Major Projects2 1.
+Intro oduction 4 Purp oose of the Honors in the Major Project 4 bility Role of the Honors Liaison Hon ors in the Major for Double Majors and Dual Degrees 5 es of Honors in the Major Projects 1.
 Analytical 2.
-Creative 3.
-Applied/Experiential Co-a uthorship and Team-Based Honors in the Major Project Research3 Hono rs in the Major Requirements: Written Portion and Oral Defense3 1.
-Written Portion a.
+Creative 6 3.
+Applied/Experiential 7 Co-a uthorship and Team-Based Honors in the Major Project Research Hon ors in the Major Requirements: Written Portion and Oral Defense 1.
+Written Portioni.
 Language of the Honors in the Major Project 2.
-Oral Defense Electi ronic Signature Options for Honors in the Major Forms ε Hono rs in the Major Program Timeline and Deadlines 1.
-Application Semester 2.
-Prospectus Semester 3.
-Defense Semester 4.
-Submission to the Archive10 5.
-Graduation10 The F Honors in the Major Manuscript and Screen Reader Accessibility 10 Regis tration for Honors in the Major Credit Hours10 Incon nplete Grades and the Honors in the Major Credit Hours Grade Requirement 11 With drawing from the Honors in the Major Program11 Dead line Extension Request and Program Removal Appeals Process Humo an Subject Research and the Institutional Review Board12 Respo onsibilities of the Honors in the Major Student13 Respo onsibilities of the Faculty Director and Supervisory Committee14 The F aculty Director as Mentor, the Student as Mentee
+Oral Defense 9 Elec tronic Signature Options for Honors in the Major Forms 9 Hon ors in the Major Program Timeline and Deadlines 10 1.
+Application Semester 10 2.
+Prospectus Semester 11 3.
+Defense Semester 12 4.
+Submission to the Archive 13 5.
+Graduation 14 The Honors in the Major Manuscript and Screen Reader Accessibility 14 Hon ors in the Major Credit Hours 14 Inco mplete Grades and the Honors in the Major Credit Hours Grade Requirement 15 With hdrawing from the Honors in the Major Program 16 Dea dline Extension Request and Program Removal Appeals Process 16 Hum nan Subject Research and the Institutional Review Board 17 Resp oonsibilities of the Honors in the Major Student 18 oonsibilities of the Faculty Director and Supervisory Committee

-Honors in the Major Awards and Funding Opportunities 16 Frequently Asked Questions 16 Appendix A: Analytical HITM Project Rubrics 21 Appendix B: Creative HITM Project Rubrics 27 Appendix C: Applied/Experiential HITM Project Rubrics 32 Appendix D: Things to Discuss with Your Faculty Director 39 Appendix E: Writing a Prospectus 40 Appendix F: Research Prospectus Outline 42 Appendix G: Page Length and Works Cited Averages by Major 4 3 Appendix H(a): How to Apply Alt Text Captions and Built-In Headings in Microsoft Word 45 Appendix H(b): LaTeX Resources 49
+The Faculty Director as Mentor, the Student as Mentee 20 Honors in the Major Awards and Funding Opportunities 21 Frequently Asked Questions 21 Appendix A: Analytical HITM Project Rubrics 26 Appendix B: Creative HITM Project Rubrics 27 Appendix C: Applied/Experiential HITM Project Rubrics 32 Appendix D: Things to Discuss with Your Faculty Director 39 Appendix E: Writing a Prospectus 40 Appendix F: Research Prospectus Outline 42 Appendix G: Page Length and Works Cited Averages by Major 43 AppendixH(a):HowtoApplyAltTextCaptionsandBuilt-InHeadingsin Microsoft Word 45 Appendix H(b): LaTeX Resources 49 Appendix I: Department and Program HITM Web Pages 50